auliyafitri/AI-robot-control/INSTALL.md

 1. [Tensorflow installation enum34](#enum34)

 <a name="ros_gazebo"></a>
-## Installing ROS including all needed Packages and setting up Workspace:
 ### Setup Ubuntu to Install Packages from the Open Source Robotics Foundation (OSRF)
 ```
 sudo sh -c '